Edited By : Renée Deveney

 Cow’s milk formulas — such as Enfamil, Similac and other brands — have the greatest chance of causing NEC compared to breast milk.
 A July 2022 animal study in Frontiers in Pediatrics found that some preterm baby formulas may be more damaging to the gut than others.

-“Our findings indicate that not all preterm formulas are the same, and different formulations can have varying effects on intestinal inflammation, apoptosis and microbiome composition,” study authors wrote.
+“Our findings indicate that not all preterm formulas are the same, and different formulations can have varying effects on intestinal inflammation, apoptosis and microbiome composition,” the study authors wrote.

 For example, researchers found that Similac Special Care caused more intestinal injury than NeoSure.
 Similac Special Care is a popular formula for preemies in the neonatal intensive care unit because it’s designed to help them grow and heal.
 NeoSure is a catch-up growth formula for premature babies who have already gone home from the hospital.